SegersIan/knowledge-base/coaching/index.md

 ### Tips/Insights

+* These questions work via any communication channel
+* Information retention is notourisly bad, so better to help building a habbit of finding answers instead.
 * Get **comfortable with silence** after asking a question
+* Actuall **listen to the answer**
+* **Acknowledge the answers** you get like "nice", "I like it", "Fanastic", "Goone One", "Yes, Thats good", and "mmm-hmmm".
 * **Don't offer** advice, answers or a solution.
   * Neither do this as rhetorical questions ("Have you thought of...")
   * Only consider offering explitly an "idea" when you exhausted all the questions.
 Offer it as an option.